Olladad/team-leibniz/README.md

 ### Olanrewaju Dada
 ![OLANREWAJU DADA2](https://user-images.githubusercontent.com/88590599/137248805-d04c4672-f140-46e4-8872-5986584f0050.jpg)

 I am Olanrewaju Dada, a Graduate Microbiologist from Nigeria with substantial experience with using data to provide healthcare solutions.
-I am exploring the field of bioinformatics
+I am a young student of bioinformatics interested in contributing to science and research with respect to drug resistance and medicinal plants optimization.
+You can join my LinkedIn network by clicking this [link](https://www.linkedin.com/in/lanredada).